system76/docs/_articles/bootloader.md

   - System76
 image: http://support.system76.com/images/system76.png
 hidden: false
-section: articles
+section: software-applications

 ---

-There are a few different bootloaders, the two main ones are [GRUB](https://www.gnu.org/software/grub/manual/grub/) and [systemd-boot](https://www.freedesktop.org/wiki/Software/systemd/systemd-boot/).
+GRUB is the bootloader.
 It takes care of getting the operating system started up.
 It is also responsible for allowing the user to select between multiple operating systems at boot.
-Sometimes, the bootloader can break, and it may not let you boot into your computer to fix the problem.
+Sometimes, GRUB can break, and it may not let you boot into your computer to fix the problem.

 #### Important Note